More than 30% of all faith-based giving happens during the last three months of the year, with 17% happening in December.

 Who: Identify key staff/members who will implement the year-end giving plan.
 In many churches, this will include the pastor(s), church admins, communications team, and financial team.

-What: What will we use to communicate the year-end giving campaign to our church?
+What: What will you use to communicate the year-end giving campaign to your church?
 Ensure everyone has the opportunity to give by sharing the vision through a variety of sources.
-Use as many channels as possible to share your vision and give people an opportunity to give such as from the pulpit, print/newsletters/social media and presentations in groups and homes.
+Use as many channels as possible to share your vision and give people an opportunity to give, including verbal announcements from the stage, print/newsletters/social media, and presentations in groups and homes.

 Where: Decide if year-end gifts go to an overall ministry fund or to meet a specific need.
 Some churches depend on extra year-end giving to tighten the gap between the church budget and incoming gifts.
 Others use the extra December gifts to start a church project or champion a local community need.
 There’s no wrong answer to this one.

 When: The closer you get to Christmas, the less likely people are to think about anything except holiday to-do lists.
-8-10 weeks before December 31st is a good rule of thumb to start talking about your year-end giving campaign.
-Example: Taking advantage of Giving Tuesday.
+Eight to 10 weeks before December 31 is a good rule of thumb to start talking about your year-end giving campaign.

-Finally, make giving easy and give a variety of ways for people to give.
-Allow for more ways to give then by check, cash or an envelope.
-Make sure it’s simple for people to show their generosity.
-Be sure and test the giving page on your website.
-Make sure it only takes 1 or 2 clicks for someone to make their gift online.
-You should also have a text to give option or make it easy to give on a mobile device.
+Finally, make giving easy.
+Provide a variety of ways for people to give, other than check, cash, or online.
+Make it simple for people to show their generosity.
+Test the giving page on your website, and make sure it only takes one or two clicks for someone to make their gift online.
+You should also have a Text to Give option or make it easy to give on a mobile device.